mskarbek/containers/README.md

 ## Idea

 RHEL8-based containers leveraging `systemd` and its potential including `sysusers.d`, `tmpfiles.d`, eliminating shell scripts inside containers as much as possible.
-Strongly opinionated and totally biased.
-Heavily suffers from NIH syndrome.
+- Strongly opinionated and totally biased.
+- Heavily suffers from NIH syndrome.
+- Consul as a config server, `consul-template` as a configuration tool.

 ## Build process